Job Bid Builder

 - Does not account for escalation clauses on multi-year projects.

-- Does not model unit-price bid formats (only lump-sum).
-Unit-price bids require separate quantity takeoff tools.
+- Does not model full unit-price bid formats with separate pay items, quantity takeoff, alternates, or allowances.

 - Does not validate whether the bid price is competitive for a given market.
 Use historical bid-to-win ratios for that analysis.